Ankush7058/Oda-Classes/README.md

 Overview

 Oda Classes is a full-stack web application designed for managing online classes efficiently.
-The platform enables students and teache.
+The platform enables students and teachers.
 The project leverages modern web technologies to provide a robust and user-friendly experience.

 ![Screenshot 2024-12-22 170132](https://github.com/user-attachments/assets/fc5f7c22-0a2e-4710-881d-c160ee314f10)